FVS-6000 Vibrational Circular Dichroism Spectrometer

 Wide Spectral Range

-The FVS-6000 offers spectral measurement across a wide spectral range from 3200-850 cm-1 as standard.
-Optional detectors and filters can be added to extend the range to 4000-750 cm-1, for measurement of OH and NH bands.
-Detectors can be easily exchanged without the need for manual alignment, and optical filters can be switched by a PC-controlled 6-position filter wheel.
+The FVS-6000 uses a high sensitivity MCT detector optimized for VCD measurement across a wide spectral range from 3,200-850 cm-1.
+Optional detectors and filters can be added to extend the range to 4,000-750 cm-1, for measurement of OH and NH bands.
+Detectors can be easily exchanged without the need for manual alignment, and optical filters on a 6-position wheel can be switched automatically.